dportik/moments_pipeline/README.md

 That will allow you to more or less pick up where you left off.
 Please note that if running multiple models in a given script, changing the rounds, reps, maxiters, and folds arguments will affect all of them.
 So, it is best to isolate a single model to jump-start a crashed analysis.

+## **Reporting Bugs/Errors** <a name="RBE"></a>

+If you encounter any issues while using *moments_pipeline*, it could be the result of a moments-specific problem or an error in moments_pipeline.
+If you believe the issue is specific to moments_pipeline, please post the error along with the relevant details of the analysis in the [issues page](https://github.com/dportik/moments_pipeline/issues) in the repository.

 ## Caveats: